Discover the surprising truth: running a dishwasher without soap.

 Well, to ensure that the cleaning cycle is completed effectively, you will need to take a few more steps before loading your dishes into a dishwasher.

-It is normal to be sceptical about not using soap in your dishwasher.
-I felt the same way the first time I did my dishes without soap, only to discover that I had been wasting money buying dishwasher detergent.
+It is normal to be skeptical about not using detergent in your dishwasher.
+I felt the same way the first time I did my dishes without detergent, only to discover that I had been wasting money buying dishwasher detergent.

 Is Dishwasher Detergent Necessary?

-We are inclined to think that dishwasher detergent is necessary when cleaning detergents.
-Furthermore, a dishwasher has a dispenser where you put your soap.
-The truth is that you don’t have to use soap in your dishwasher.
+We are inclined to think that dishwasher detergent is necessary when cleaning dishes.
+Furthermore, a dishwasher has a dispenser where you put detergent.
+The truth is that you don’t have to use detergent in your dishwasher.

 Most foods we consume are soluble.
 For example, carbohydrates, including starch and sugar, can dissolve in hot water.
 Emulsified fats are also water-soluble.
 Cleaning off these foods from your dishes requires only hot water.